Animal Physiology Lab

 In the summer of 2015, the lab returned to cattle production.
 A herd of Dexter cattle has been started to complement the meat goat herd.
 The Dexter cattle will be used to assess the potential of small-breed cattle for small-scale beef production.
 In the coming weeks, information on the Dexter herd will be provided on a new Dexter cattle page that is be developed.

 Looks alone may not answer the question.
 The availablility and use of solid performance data will go a long way in making good sire selection decisions when trying to enhance herd performance traits such as kid growth or doe fitness.
 This is true whether choosing among a pen of young sire prospects or perhaps purchasing semen from a selection of bucks in an artificial insemination catalog.

 RESEARCH-BASED MEAT GOAT EXTENSION PUBLICATIONS

-To view a valuable series of research-based meat goat extension publications, visit the web page of my research and life partner:
+To view a valuable series of research-based meat goat extension publications, visit the web page of my partner: